St. Nicholas Church, Brașov: History

-The church was established in 1292.
-It was mentioned in a Papal bull issued in 1399 by Pope Boniface IX.
-Starting in 1495, the church was rebuilt in stone by the locals, with help from Vlad Călugărul, Voivode (Prince) of Wallachia.
-More help was provided around 1512 by Neagoe Basarab.
+The original church was established on the site of a cross with wood shingles which dated to 1292.
+It was first mentioned in a Papal bull issued in 1399 by Pope Boniface IX as a place of worship for the schismatics.
+In the 18th century, an aghiasmatar (holy water basin) was built in memory of this wooden church.
+Starting in 1495, the church was rebuilt in stone by the locals, with help from Voivode (Prince) Vlad Călugărul of Wallachia.
+The church had a rectangular nave and four-sided apse.
+More help was provided around 1513 by Neagoe Basarab, and the construction was finished in 1519 with the polygonal apse and three buttresses, larger than originally planned.